magnars/optimus/README.md

 17. Yeah, `optimizations/none` is basically a two-arity `identity`.

-18. When you use `optimizations/all` you get everything that optimus provides.
+18. When you use `optimizations/all` you get everything that Optimus provides.
 But you can easily exchange this for a function that executes only the transformations that you need.